 A list of a minimum of 20 obstetrical patients must be entered.
 Separately enter each patient with a complication or abnormality, as well as medical and surgical intervention during pregnancy, labor, delivery and the puerperium.
-In addition, a total of the number of normal, uncomplicated obstetrical patients managed during the same 12-month period (or 18-month period, if an extended time case list is submitted) should appear on the obstetrical summary sheet and at the beginning of the obstetrical list.
-These normal, uncomplicated obstetrical patients should not be listed individually.
+Normal, uncomplicated obstetrical patients should not be listed.